risc0/risc0/README.md

 ## Running the 'Battleship' Examples

-'Battleship' is a 2-player hidden information game is implemented in C++ & Rust.
+'Battleship' is a 2-player hidden information game implemented in C++ & Rust.

 Players produce proofs of game-state and the result of their actions to enable two players play fairly with no intermediaries.